francisvm/francisvm.com/_posts/2014-11-08-mini-projects.md

 categories: c
 ---

-The 3rd year of EPITA is THE year when real C programming begins.
+The 3rd year of EPITA is THE year when the learning of real C programming begins.

-In order to learn C, we have a (or more) mini-project(s) every week for the whole semester.
+In order to learn C, we have one or more mini-projects every week during the whole semester.

 * Libstream
 * Minimake